passportpayments/dotnet/README.md

 * right click on your solution (dont do the project, do the solution)
 * select 'Manage Nuget Packages for Solution'
+* If you see JSON.Net in the installed packages list, skip the next two steps.
 * click 'online', in the search box type 'newtonsoft'
 * click 'Install' on 'Json.NET' (probably, what your looking for might be in another package, I'll ask you to track it down).